 When the grass is growing the cows are grazing in the farm’s field.
 When winter is upon us and the grass is not growing we feed grass / alfalfa hay.
 Currently we are working on growing our own “fodder.”
 This consists of sprouting barley and other seeds to provide a nutrient rich, rapidly growing green “sprout” to supplement the cows diet when the pasture is dormant.
 During milking in the parlor the cows eat a small amount of rolled barley.
 Please note that no soy is fed to the animals at Windy Acres.

 8. Are there any other products available from the farm?

-Yes, pastured-based pork (also fed the skimmed milk left over from cream and butter production), lamb, ground beef, chickens and heritage turkeys are offered at various times throughout the year.
+Yes, pastured-based pork (also fed the skimmed milk left over from cream and butter production), lamb, ground beef, chickens, eggs, honey and young beef (“rose veal” meaning grass and milk-fed weighing less than 400 lbs.) are offered at various times throughout the year.
 Please call for pricing and availability.

 9. Are farm visits possible?